movingname/security_exp/SOP/README.md

     [09:40:20.428] GET https://www.google.com/?gws_rd=ssl [HTTP/1.1 200 OK 446ms]
     [09:40:20.823] Load denied by X-Frame-Options: https://www.google.com/?gws_rd=ssl does not permit cross-origin framing.

-Loading the navitation.html with port 8080 also works.
-Does it violate SOP?
-Actually, there are some restrictions for the parent:
+Loading the navitation.html in the iframe with port 8080 works.
+But there are some restrictions for the parent:
 - cannot read the frame's cookie
 - cannot access dom properties, such as URL and history.
 IN the console, type main.history and the result is "Permission